The-Nexus-Project/Limitless-2/.github/ISSUE_TEMPLATE/bug-glitch-or-crash-report.md

 **Expected behavior**
 A clear and concise description of what you expected to happen.
+(Remove this text & the text above^ and only provide the correct info.)

 **Crash-reports**
 If applicable, upload your Crash-reports help explain your problem.
 DON'T PASTE THE ENTIRE CRASH REPORT HERE!
 USE PASTE SITES LIKE: Paste.ee, Gist Github, Pastebin & Hastebin.
+(Remove this text & the text above^ and only provide the link.)

 **Logs / Debuglogs**
 If applicable, upload your Logs to help explain your problem.
 DON'T PASTE THE ENTIRE CRASH REPORT HERE!
-USE PASTE SITES LIKE:* Paste.ee, Gist Github, Pastebin & Hastebin.
+USE PASTE SITES LIKE: Paste.ee, Gist Github, Pastebin & Hastebin.
+(Remove this text & the text above and only provide the link.)

 **Screenshots**
 If applicable, add screenshots to help explain your problem.
 Use upload site like Imgur.
+(Remove this text & the text above^ and only provide the link.)

 **Java Info:**
  - Java Version: